-The following table sets forth certain information regarding compensation of each person who served as one of our non-employee directors during the fiscal year ended December 31, 2011.
-During the fiscal years ended June 30, 2011 and December 31, 2011, we did not provide any separate compensation to our directors who were also employees.
+The following table sets forth certain information regarding compensation of person who served as one of our non-employee directors during the year ended June 30, 2011.
+During the year ended June 30, 2011, we did not provide any separate compensation to our directors who were also employees.